owncloud/web/testing/testing.md

 #### Run acceptance tests

 - Change the directory to `tests/acceptance`
-- Install all the test dependencies with `pnpm` command
+- Install all the test dependencies with `pnpm install` command
 - Run the tests

   ```shell